pg-cy/Virtual_Network_Configuration/README.md

 # HomeLab_Virtual_Network

-#### In this project im building my own Virtual network which will consist of 3 zones: Work-Zone,Security-Zone, and DMZ-Zone .
-My Work-Zone subnet which will include My Active Directory Domain and a couple of Windows end-users.
+#### In this personal project im building my own Virtual network which will consist of 3 zones: Work-Zone,Security-Zone, and DMZ-Zone .
+My Work-Zone subnet which will include My Active Directory Domain controller and a couple of Windows end-users.
 Another subnet will contain my SIEM, which is a Linux machine running Splunk.
 The last subnet will be a DMZ-zone that will contain a linux machine running a Web-server.
-The WAN interface will sit on a private network to not expose my environment/Host to the public Wide Area Network (but it will mimic a WAN-network).
+The WAN interface will sit on a private network to not expose my environment/Host to the public Wide Area Network (but it will mimic a WAN-network in this setup).

-#### Setup is being virtualized inside Virtualbox, using a hyperviser type 2.
+#### The virtualization will be on a hypyerviser type2 using Virtualbox.
 -----------------